hylang/hy/CONTRIBUTING.rst

 Deciding what to do
 -------------------

-Issues tagged good-first-bug_ are expected to be relatively easy to fix, so they may be good targets for your first PR for Hy.

 If you're proposing a major change to the Hy language, or you're unsure of the proposed change, create an issue to discuss it before you write any code.
 This will allow others to give feedback on your